webglider/tartarus-examples/dfs/README.md

 ### Usage
 First we need to initialize the graph on the network.

+0. Copy the Tartarus platform file into the directory of this example as `platform.pl`

 1. Open the SWI-Prolog interpreter or console in the directory of this example and run `consult('graph.pl').` (On windows systems this can be done directly by double clicking on the graph.pl icon in explorer window)

 2. Run `init(1).` This will initialize the first node of the graph on this instance of prolog interpreter.